OmniDB/doc/en/src/04_managing_databases.md

 # Managing Databases

-After creating at least one connection the user can enter the *Workspace*, either by clicking the *Workspace* tab or by clicking in the *Select Connection* action in the connections grid.
+After creating a connection you can select it by clicking in the *Select Connection* action in the connections grid.
+You will see that the connection will be represented by a kind of outer tab called a *Connection Tab*.
+And this whole area is called the *Workspace Window*.

 ![](https://raw.githubusercontent.com/OmniDB/doc/master/img/image_014.png)